Project-Elice/Intelligent-virtualroom/README.md

 By default, the application runs on the CPU.
 User can specify which models to run on GPU by using the flags specified.

+1. Change the executable in launch script as per below:

+docker exec -it "$containerId" /bin/bash -c "source /opt/intel/openvino/bin/setupvars.sh && \
+/root/inference_engine_samples_build/intel64/Release/classroom-analytics \
+-pdc=/resources/intel/person-detection-action-recognition-0005/FP32/person-detection-action-recognition-0005.xml \
+-c=/resources/intel/face-detection-adas-0001/FP32/face-detection-adas-0001.xml \
+-lrc=/resources/intel/landmarks-regression-retail-0009/FP32/landmarks-regression-retail-0009.xml \
+-pc=/resources/intel/head-pose-estimation-adas-0001/FP32/head-pose-estimation-adas-0001.xml \
+-sc=/resources/intel/emotions-recognition-retail-0003/FP32/emotions-recognition-retail-0003.xml \
+-frc=/resources/intel/face-reidentification-retail-0095/FP32/face-reidentification-retail-0095.xml \
+-fgp=/opt/intel/openvino/inference_engine/samples/classroom_analytics/faces_gallery.json \
+-i=\"$camera\" --influxip=$influxIp --cs=$classroom -d_fd=GPU -d_hp=GPU -d_em=GPU -d_act=GPU -d_reid=GPU -d_lm=GPU"

+To run the Classroom Analytics application , follow the steps mentioned in "Automation script for setup and run the application"

 #### Running on the  Intel® Movidius™ VPU(optional)

 By default, the application runs on the CPU.
 User can specify which models to run on Intel® Movidius™ VPU by using the HDDL flags specified.

 Note : If you want to run inference on Intel® Movidius™ VPU device you'll need an FP16 version of the model.

-Models which are supported:

-1. Action_Recognition - person-detection-action-recognition-0005.xml
-2. Face_Detection - face-detection-adas-0001.xml
-3. Head_Pose - head-pose-estimation-adas-0001.xml
-4. Emotions_Recognition - emotions-recognition-retail-0003.xml

-Models which are not supported:

-1. Face_reidentification - face-reidentification-retail-0095.xml
-2. Landmarks_Regression - landmarks-regression-retail-0009.xml

 Steps for running with  Intel® Movidius™ VPU plugin
 1. Install OpenVINO using this link https://docs.openvinotoolkit.org/2019_R3/_docs_install_guides_installing_openvino_linux.html